SWC-OSG-Workshop/general/novice/DHTC/07-dagman.md

 parent of *A2* and job *A3* is parent of *A4*.
 In DAGMan script, this is expressed as

 ~~~
-######DAG file######    //comment
+######DAG file######    #comment
-Job A0 namd_run_job0.submit  //Job keyword, Job Name, Condor Job submision script.
+Job A0 namd_run_job0.submit  #Job keyword, Job Name, Condor Job submision script.
-Job A0 namd_run_job0.submit  //Job keyword, Job Name, Condor Job submision script.
+Job A0 namd_run_job0.submit  #Job keyword, Job Name, Condor Job submision script.
-Job A0 namd_run_job0.submit  //Job keyword, Job Name, Condor Job submision script.
+Job A0 namd_run_job0.submit  #Job keyword, Job Name, Condor Job submision script.
-Job A0 namd_run_job0.submit  //Job keyword, Job Name, Condor Job submision script.
+Job A0 namd_run_job0.submit  #Job keyword, Job Name, Condor Job submision script.
-PARENT A0 CHILD A1  //Inter Dependency between Job A0 and A1
+PARENT A0 CHILD A1  #Inter Dependency between Job A0 and A1
-PARENT A1 CHILD A2  //Inter Dependency between Job A1 and A2
+PARENT A1 CHILD A2  #Inter Dependency between Job A1 and A2
-PARENT A2 CHILD A3  //Inter Dependency between Job A2 and A3
+PARENT A2 CHILD A3  #Inter Dependency between Job A2 and A3
 ~~~

 The first four lines after the comment are the listing of the condor jobs